awsdocs/aws-freertos-docs/doc_source/userguide/secure-sockets.md

 ## Usage Restrictions<a name="freertos-secure-sockets-restrictions"></a>

-Only TCP sockets are supported by the Amazon FreeRTOS Secure Sockets library\.
+Only TCP sockets are supported by the FreeRTOS Secure Sockets library\.
 UDP sockets are not supported\.

-Only client APIs are supported by the Amazon FreeRTOS Secure Sockets library\.
+Only client APIs are supported by the FreeRTOS Secure Sockets library\.
 Server APIs, including `Bind`, `Accept`, and `Listen`, are not supported\.

 ## Initialization<a name="freertos-secure-sockets-initialization"></a>

-To use the Amazon FreeRTOS Secure Sockets library, you need to initialize the library and its dependencies\.
+To use the FreeRTOS Secure Sockets library, you need to initialize the library and its dependencies\.
 To initialize the Secure Sockets library, use the following code in your application:

 ```
 BaseType_t xResult = pdPASS;